danielroseman/django-debug-toolbar/README.rst

      off is useful when you have large template contexts, or you have template contexts with lazy datastructures that you don't want to be evaluated.

+   * `STACKTRACE_PATH`: A string representing a filepath that is removed from the start of paths in stacktraces, for readability.

    Example configuration::

 	def custom_show_toolbar(request):